caprica/vlcj/README.md

 News
 ====

-- 13th July, 2019 - minor updates, check the release milestone for details
+- 13th July, 2019 - vlcj 4.2.0 released, minor updates, check the release milestone for details
 - 9th June, 2019 - new project [vlcj-subs](https://github.com/caprica/vlcj-subs) to help integrate subtitles into Java applications
 - 5th April, 2019 - vlcj 4.1.0 release, this release brings JNA "direct mapping" which should give a modest performance boost
 - 1st April, 2019 - vlcj 4.0.8 released, fixes an issue with the BufferedImage in the CallbackMediaPlayerComponent